9 Different Types of Hawks in Pennsylvania

 These powerful raptors have a grayish-brown body with white patches on their wings and tail.
 They hunt small mammals, birds, and even reptiles.

-This species can be found in most types of habitats in Pennsylvania, including forests, grasslands, and open fields.
+This species is found in most habitats in Pennsylvania, including forests, grasslands, and open fields.

 Northern Goshawks also use trees as perching points while they hunt.

-They are not as common as other hawks but can still be found throughout the state if you look closely.
+They are not as common as other hawks, but if you look closely, you can still find them throughout the state.

 6. Sharp-shinned Hawk